Gabby Douglas Criticizes Aly Raisman After Sexual Misconduct Allegations, Simone Biles Defends Aly

 — Gabby Douglas (@gabrielledoug) November 18, 2017

 This whole incident stems from the sexual misconduct charges Aly claimed against Nassar.
 According to CBS News, Nassar worked with the U.S. Women’s National Team and athletes at Michigan State University for more than two decades.
 In an interview with 60 Minutes, Raisman said that Nassar first treated her eight years ago.
-At that time, she was 15 years old.
+At that time, she was 15-years-old.

 As it turns out, Nassar is currently in jail.
 He pleaded guilty to possessing child pornography, but he did plead not guilty to charges that he sexually assaulted underage girls.
 He claimed that most of the girls were athletes that saw him for treatment.
 As part of that treatment for hip and back pain, he stated it involved putting an ungloved hand inside the vagina.